-Is it possible to travel Bermuda cheaply?
-It’s a good question, one that deserves an answer.
+Is it possible to travel around Bermuda on a budget?
 When I was 12, my father took my sister and me to Bermuda to surprise my mom, who was there on a cruise with my grandmother.
 We spent four days sweltering in the heat, swimming at the beach, and eating at Henry VIII (where my dad swears I told a girl she had nice hooters.
 I still don’t believe him).

 As it turns out, a lot.

-After my four-day visit there, I can tell you that it’s nearly impossible to go to Bermuda on a budget.
-Realistically, you need about $175 a day.
+After my four-day visit there, I can tell you that it’s nearly impossible to visit Bermuda on a budget.
+Realistically, you need at least $175 USD per day.

 First, accommodation is stupidly expensive (there are no hostels on the island).
-The cheapest accommodation costs around $100 a night for apartment rentals found via Airbnb, HomeAway, or Bermuda Rentals.
-If you book at least a month in advance or know someone, you might be able to find a room for as little as $75 a night.
+The cheapest accommodation costs around 100 BMD for apartment rentals found via Airbnb, HomeAway, or Bermuda Rentals.
+If you book at least a month in advance, in the low season or know someone, you might be able to find a room for as little as 80 BMD a night.
 (I booked last-minute so ended up paying $125 per night.)

 Secondly, transportation around the island is difficult.
 The bus system here, while cheap, is infrequent, and many routes stop around 7pm.
 If you aren’t staying in a central location, this can be problematic.
-Additionally, taxis are expensive: a short 10-minute ride can cost $20 USD.
+Additionally, taxis are expensive: a short 10-minute ride can cost $20 BMD.
+All taxis are fitted with a meter, with prices starting at 6.45 BMD.
+Each subsequent mile will cost you 2.75 BMD (though there is a 25% surcharge on Sundays).
 And if you’re visiting far-off beaches and attractions or coming back late at night, you’ll definitely need a taxi.
 You’re guaranteed to take at least one taxi ride a day.

-So is it possible to visit Bermuda cheaply?
+So is there any way to visit Bermuda cheaply?

-There are, in fact, ways to spend less money on this island, but it will take a little more planning and creativity.
-Here’s what you do:
+There are, in fact, some ways to spend less money on Bermuda, but it will take a little more planning and creativity.
+Here’s what you need to do:

 Book early – If you want cheap accommodation, you’ll need to book rooms at least a month in advance.
 Avoid hotels and resorts and instead stay at a bed and breakfast or home rental property.
 If you’re staying with a group, definitely rent a large apartment, as it’s far less per person than a hotel room.